Redwork Embroidery: A Journey Through Time

 The Stem Stitch vs. Outline Stitch Debate

-• Hold the working thread **below** your stitching line for **stem stitch** (if you're working from left to right).
+• For stem stitch, keep the thread below the line you’re stitching (if you’re working from left to right).

 If you are left-handed (and work from right to left) the thread position will reverse, so it will be held below your stitching line for outline, and above for stem.